Chen-Abudi/Chen-Abudi/README.md

 </div>

 > *A future-forward initiative born from empathy,*
-> *Designed to support civilians in uncertain times.*
+> *It Designed to support civilians in uncertain times.*
 > *With accessibility at its core, and a mission to make a difference.*

 ***🚨 What if technology could do more than help civilians survive — what if it empowered them to support each other in real time?***